Julian-Stancioff/all-ai-projects/README.md

 # all-ai-projects
-Here’s a polished README.md draft for your GitHub portfolio repo.
-It explains the closed-source status, documents your current projects, and introduces the 10 Apps in 10 Weeks Challenge with your list of app ideas.
-You can drop this into the root of your repo so it’s the first thing visitors (and Gauntlet’s AI) see:

-⸻

-Julian’s AI Projects & 10 Apps in 10 Weeks Challenge

-About This Repository

 This repository contains descriptions of Julian Stancioff’s AI projects.
 	•	All projects are currently closed-source due to active development, client work, or proprietary frameworks.